Why do I have lower and upper back pain? I also have pain in my legs and in two fingers on the left hand?

 I have general aches and pains from running long distances, any advice?

 Well done for seeking advice.
-There a lovely bit of research that was done pre, during and post the London Olympics that studied the injuries that were occurring and 90% of them cause wise were via ‘overtraining’.
+There was lovely bit of research that was done pre, during and post the London Olympics that studied the injuries that were occurring and 90% of them cause wise were via ‘overtraining’.

 This includes the progressive increase in training associated with ‘putting the miles in’.